WidoutSyntax/STL-cpp/README.md

 3) Associative Containers - Set, Unordered Set, Map, Unordered Map,
                             Multimap, Multiset, Bitset

-Usage of several STL classes are illustrated.
+There are some STL that can be used as well - String, Pair Usage of several STL classes are illustrated.
 For convenience and ease of learning, examples are also provided along with syntax.

 ## Sequences